 The online web-based underground mine monitoring service provided by Encardio Rite is well-equipped with automatic alerts and warning systems for the early detection of ground failures and other mishaps.
-The use of advanced technologies like automatic 3D deformation monitoring using ATS, laser scanning and aerial survey using drones makes for an infallible monitoring plan.
+The use of advanced technologies like automatic 3D deformation monitoring using ATS, laser scanning, and aerial surveys using drones makes for an infallible monitoring plan.

 Underground mine monitoring and risk assessment have the following benefits:

-Improve Safety – It helps to maintain safe operational systems and procedures and guard personnel, material, nearby structures, communities, and the environment.
+1. Improve Safety – It helps to maintain safe operational systems and procedures and guard personnel, materials, nearby structures, communities, and the environment.
 If there is a potentially unstable ground, it provides timely alarms.

-Control & Remedy – Having a mine monitoring plan assists to provide an alert on any expected failure zones, develop and design appropriate remedial action plans, and safely evacuate the area without any life loss.
+3. Control & Remedy – Having a mine monitoring plan assists in providing an alert on any expected failure zones, developing and designing appropriate remedial action plans, and safely evacuating the area without any life loss.

-Confirm Designs – Evaluating the performance of ground support system, stability of underground mining operations, and slope designs.
+4. Confirm Designs – Evaluating the performance of the ground support system, stability of underground mining operations, and slope designs.

-Future Understanding – Preserving a history of information helps to identify different rock/soil/slope behaviours over a long period of monitoring.
+7. Future Understanding – Preserving a history of information helps to identify different rock/soil/slope behaviors over a long period of monitoring.

 | Also Read: Consolidation of Soil: Instrumentation & Monitoring |

-The advances and progress in technology have enabled geotechnical instrumentation, geodetic survey, and data transmissions systems to monitor the mining work performance from any remote location.
+The advances and progress in technology have enabled geotechnical instrumentation, geodetic survey, and data transmission systems to monitor the mining work performance from any remote location.
 Data Loggers and total stations pick up the reading from the installed sensors at selected intervals.
-If any of the reading is above the predetermined trigger values, an alarm or an SMS is sent to the authorities.
+If any of the readings are above the predetermined trigger values, an alarm or an SMS is sent to the authorities.
 All the data collected by the sensors are transmitted to a remote data management software, at a central server or cloud, where they are processed, evaluated, and presented.
-The same becomes accessible to the concerned authorities, at their desk or mobile devices through the world wide web.
+The same becomes accessible to the concerned authorities, at their desk or mobile devices through the World Wide Web.

 Encardio Rite offers a variety of geotechnical sensors for surface and sub-surface online monitoring of mines.
 Let’s take a look at them:

-Underground Mine: Vertically upwards and near-horizontal installations inside the mine
+Underground Mine: Vertically upward and near-horizontal installations inside the mine

 Open-pit, around excavation in slope stability investigations.